itm4n/VBA-RunPE/README.md

     |__ GetThreadContext() failed (Err: 998)
 ```

 I have no idea why this workaround works for the moment.
 I've investigated this a bit though.
 This error seems to be caused by the `CONTEXT` structure not being properly aligned in the 64-bits version.
 I noticed that the size of the structure is incorrect (`[VBA] LenB(CONTEXT) != [C++] sizeof(CONTEXT)`) whereas it's fine in the 32-bits version.
-I have a working solution that allows the `GetThreadContext()`to return properly but then it breaks some other stuff further in the execution.
+I have a working solution that allows the `GetThreadContext()` to return properly but then it breaks some other stuff further in the execution.

+__Edit 2019-12-15__: the definition of the 64-bits version of the `CONTEXT` structure was indeed incorrect but fixing this didn't fix the bug.
+So, I implemented a workaround for the 64-bits version.
+I replaced the `CONTEXT` structure argument of the `GetThreadContext()` and `SetThreadContext()` functions by a `Byte` Array of the same size.

 - __`LongPtr` - _User Defined Type Not Defined___